vocobox/vocobox/README.md

 ## Real time

-### Real time Human
+### Human perception of real time

-<a href="http://aubio.org/phd/thesis/brossier06thesis.pdf">Experiments</a> have shown than human is able to perceive changes up to a limit of 5 to 50 ms (limit depends on sound properties).
+We found in P.Brossier <a href="http://aubio.org/phd/thesis/brossier06thesis.pdf">Thesis</a> that human can perceive audio events when they are separated by 50ms to a few milisecond :

-### Real time Java?
+> As auditory nerve cells need to rest after firing, several phenomena may occur within the inner ear.
+Depending on the nature of the sources, two or more events will be merged into one sensation.
+In some cases, <b>events will need to be separated by only a few millisecond to be perceived as two distinct events, while some other sounds will be merged if they occur within 50 ms</b>, and sometimes even longer.
+These effects, known as the psychoacoustic masking effects, are complex, and depend not only of the loudness of both sources, masker and maskee, but also on their frequency and timbre [Zwicker and Fastl, 1990].
+The different masking effects can be divided in three kinds [Bregman, 1990].
+Pre-masking occurs when a masked event is followed immediately by a louder event.
+Post-masking instead occurs when a loud event is followed by a quiet noise.
+In both case, the quiet event will not be perceived – i.e. it will be masked.
+The third kind of masking effect is simultaneous masking, also referred to as frequency masking, as it is strongly dependent on the spectrum of both the masker and the maskee.

-Standard version of Java can hardly deal with such speed constraints due to non predictability of garbage collection.
-However there are garbage collectors - such as <a href="http://researcher.watson.ibm.com/researcher/view_group.php?id=174">Metronome GC</a> able work in deterministic time, with promise of not spending more than 3ms in garbage collection
+### Real time capabilities of the Java platform

-### Perceptual definition of real time
+We thus consider 5ms to be the timeframe within which we should be able to do computational work to be able to produce audio without cues.
+It is like being able to render images of an animation below 1/25s to display at a rate suitable with persistence of vision.

-In our works, we simply consider we will reach "real time" once we will <i>feel</i> no cue when triggering a synthetizer by humming.
+In this project we are rather working on data than delivering production ready software so we could say it is not a matter if standard versions of Java can't  deal with the above speed constraints due to non predictability of garbage collection.

-We did not reach this point yet, but we feel Yin is "close" to real time with little pitch precision error and latency.
+But Java can be a good platform for real time, as shown by <a href="http://researcher.watson.ibm.com/researcher/view_group.php?id=174">Metronome GC</a>, a Garbage Collector able work in deterministic time, with the promise of not spending more than 3ms in collecting garbage.
+3ms is great because it is lower to than the perception capabilities of our brain as exposed above.

 ## Getting and building source code